-Amber is also a mentor to young artists in the Australian Country Music industry, each year she is one of the Group Leaders at the Australian Academy of Country Music.
-In addition, Amber has provided FREE entertainment and mentoring in over 300 schools Australia wide, as part of her ‘Be Your Own Superhero’ program.
-Amber has a strong connection and affiliation with children, with her first Children’s album “the Kid’s Gone Country” released with a number 1 itunes hit (“My Big Mack Truck”), in May 2016.
+Amber is also a mentor to young artists in the Australian Music industry and has provided free entertainment and mentoring in over 300 schools Australia wide, as part of her ‘Be Your Own Superhero’ program.
+Amber has a strong connection and affiliation with children, with her first children’s album “The Kid’s Gone Country” released with a number 1 iTunes hit (“My Big Mack Truck”), in May 2016.

 Selling out shows, and converting people to her style of country music is nothing new for this Sydney city girl and former Qantas accountant.
 Her ability to engage audiences and tell stories has kept her on the road and working hard for the past 9 years.